CEE-AI/automobile-app/README.md

    cd automobile-app

+3. Install Angular app globally:

+   npm install -g @angular/cli

-3. Install the required dependencies using npm:
+4. Install the required dependencies using npm:

    npm install

-4. Start the application:
+5. Start the application:

    ng serve

-5. Access the application in your web browser at `http://localhost:4200`.
+6. Access the application in your web browser at `http://localhost:4200`.

 ### 5. Usage